BuildCircle/transformer-kata/README.md

 Fine-tune a pretrained transformer for binary sentiment classification on a small dataset and report performance.
 We recommend using a BERT model but you can use any model you like.

 ## Dataset
-Using the following dataset, be sure to examine its suitability for the task on huggingface first
+Using the following imdb dataset.

 ```python
 from datasets import load_dataset
 ds = load_dataset("imdb", split="train[:1000]").train_test_split(test_size=0.2)
 ```
-You can downsample further if needed to keep training fast.
+Be sure to examine its suitability for the task on huggingface first, you can downsample further if needed to keep training fast.

 ## Tasks